Jade + Nathan

 Asylum and Tanner Warehouse Wedding Photography, London

-Meanwhile, Nathan was patiently waiting in the atmospheric surroundings of Caroline Garden’s Chapel AKA Asylum.
+Elsewhere, Nathan was patiently waiting in the atmospheric surroundings of Caroline Garden’s Chapel AKA Asylum.
 I’ve been lucky enough to work at Asylum five or six times now, and it never ceases to impress.
 The groom didn’t have to wait long before Jade made her entrance.
-The civil ceremony was paused briefly for a singalong, and with the legal stuff in the bag everyone headed outside for confetti and drinks.
+The civil ceremony paused briefly for a singalong, and with the legal stuff in the bag everyone headed outside for confetti and drinks.
 After a little while everyone headed over to the Routemaster (which had been joined by a friend) for the journey back to SE1.

 Looking for Asylum or Tanner Warehouse Wedding Photography?
 I’d love to hear from you!
 Get in touch here.